 “Many thunderbolts should proceed from her to signify her evil speaking.”

-The wrinkles on her sleeves could easily signify lightning.
+Could the wrinkles on her sleeves signify lightning?

 “Let her be lean and haggard because she is in perpetual torment.”